oscakampala/oscakampala/README.md

 4. after evaluation, your pull request shall be merged into the main branch

 ### PROJECT REQUEST
-If you have a project idea and you would really like to put out out there so that you can get a group of members to help you out with it, you can create a **PROJECT REQUEST**
+If you have a project idea and you would really like to put it out there so that you can get a group of members to help you out with it, you can create a **PROJECT REQUEST**
 For now, The procedure for making a project request is not yet defined.
 However, discussion on how to go about it shall be carried out for our social media platforms. you can find our link tree [here](https://bit.ly/2TJkBy8) which contain all links to